James Outman Player Props: Dodgers vs. Athletics

 James Outman At The Plate

-- Among qualifying hitters in baseball, he ranks 95th in batting average, 40th in on-base percentage, and 87th in slugging.
+- Among the qualified batters in baseball, he ranks 95th in batting average, 38th in on-base percentage, and 82nd in slugging.

-- In 26.5% of his games this season, Outman has had at least one RBI.
-He's picked up more than one in 10.2% and driven in three or more of his team's runs in five contests.
+- Outman has had at least one RBI in 27.3% of his games this season (27 of 99), with two or more RBI 10 times (10.1%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.